MinuraPunchihewa/create-reactpy-app/README.md

 ```bash
 pip install -r requirements.txt
 ```

+> Note: If create-reactpy-app was installed in a virtual environment, this does not need to be done on the same environment.
+You can switch to a different environment and install the dependencies there.

 5. Start the server; depending on the backend framework you chose, you can run the following commands: